Sertraline (as sertraline hydrochloride)

 thoughts or actions relating to self-harm or suicide.

-The effects of sertraline on the developing baby are not yet known.
-There have been reports that babies exposed to sertraline
+There have been reports that babies exposed to sertraline and other antidepressants

-and other antidepressants during the third trimester of pregnancy may develop complications after birth.
-Do not take this
+during the third trimester of pregnancy may develop complications after birth.
+Your

-Some combinations of medicines may increase the risk of serious side effects and are potentially life-threatening.
-Therefore
+Some medicines and this one may increase the risk of serious side effects and are

-some medicines must not be taken with sertraline.
-These include:
+potentially life-threatening.
+The following medicines must not be taken with sertraline:

 Some other medicines may interact with sertraline.
 These include: